 SHUTTER ISLAND

-Without giving too much away, IF YOU CANNOT SOLVE THE MYSTERY WITHIN 30 MINUTES AT THE MOST, YOU ARE A MORON.
-Flat out, you are stupid if you don't almost instantly realize what's going on.
-I give you that window of 30 minutes because part of me didn't WANT to accept the reality of what I knew to be true: a bit like Daniels.
 I was willing to give Shutter Island the benefit of the doubt, thinking that perhaps I could be wrong.
 However, nothing I wished could make me come to deny reality: I had solved the whole story.
 Once that happened, I gave up all hope that this could be a rewarding experience.

 Here's the thing about suspense/thriller films: if you've solved the case, especially like the one in Shutter Island, you sit there bored because you know already where the story is going.
 To have a successful suspense film, you need actual suspense.
 When you don't have an element of suspense, of danger, of fear, what you have is a sense of "Oh, I know why that happened", "Oh, that would be the next logical step", "Oh, saw that coming".
 If there is no suspense, no tension, you really have no story.

-On reflection, it HAS to be obvious.
-The music announces itself as screaming, "This Will Be A Scary/Suspenseful Film" (there is no score, just selections from other works).
-The visuals are so self-consciously dreamlike and visually poetic that it all puts a searchlight on the goings-on.
-The performances don't do much, and perhaps Scorsese directed them to also make everything obvious.
 I do wish DiCaprio would stop trying to speak as if he were auditioning for the lead in The Mayor Quimby Story.
-This is his second stab at an authentic Bostonian accent (The Departed being the first) and this is the second time he fails miserably at it.
-It might have been better if he hadn't tried an accent--I find his performances are better when he speaks in his own voice (Blood Diamond being the only DiCaprio performance where the accent, while not completely believable, was somewhat acceptable).
+This is his second stab at an authentic Bostonian accent (The Departed being the first).
+This is the second time he fails miserably at a Boston accent.
+It might have been better if he hadn't tried an accent or made Daniels' efforts to pass himself off as a native Bostonian, part of the deception.
+I find his performances are better when he speaks in his own voice (Blood Diamond being the only DiCaprio performance where the accent, while not completely believable, was somewhat acceptable).

 Despite what I've been told about how it was all meant to be obvious, I still am not convinced.
 Perhaps it was a fault of the advertising, as my impression was that it was supposed to be a mystery versus some psychological thriller within the mind.
 I can see where people would say I was always meant to be in the know, yet somehow, I still can't get there.